mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/release-notes/index.md

 - Invalid `nodePool` names now result in a validation error, instead of just printing a warning.
 - Add new error when running `konvoy` results in removal of a control-plane node.
 - Validate that `spec.kubernetes.networking.podSubnet` and `spec.kubernetes.networking.serviceSubnet` are larger than `/24` to avoid Calico and kube-controller-manager failing during the installation.
-- New `--target-node-pools` parameter for `konvoy up` and `konvoy deploy` commands to upgrade a subset of worker node pools.
+- New `--target-node-pools` flag for `konvoy up` and `konvoy deploy` commands to upgrade a subset of worker node pools.
 - New `--without-addons` flag for `konvoy up`, `konvoy deploy` and `konvoy check` commands.
 - New `--v` flag to set the verbosity level when running `konvoy` commands.
 The `--verbose` flag is deprecated but still usable.
 - Improve `spec.aws.vpc` validations for `aws` provisioner.